Fireplace Chair | House of Finn Juhl

 The Fireplace Chair in walnut with 'Vegetal' leather upholstery.

-The design for the Fireplace Chair evolved from an armchair that Finn Juhl designed in 1943 for book publisher Poul Westermann, which was crafted by Niels Vodder.
+The design for the Fireplace Chair evolved from an earlier armchair Finn Juhl created in 1943 for book publisher Poul Westermann, crafted by Niels Vodder.
 The initial design featured the characteristic cross-struts beneath the seat but lacked the elegance of its successor.
-The version of the Fireplace Chair that Finn Juhl later designed for Bovirke, now relaunched by House of Finn Juhl, is also known as the BO59.
+The version of the Fireplace Chair that Finn Juhl later designed for Bovirke, now produced by House of Finn Juhl, is also known as the BO59.

 THE DANISH PRODUCTION